cysouw/diathesis/text/c06_prepositions.md

 - ^* Der gestiegene Mann […].
 :::

-Though crucially, the verb *steigen* can also be used without a locational phrase in the meaning 'to rise' [@next a] with various inanimate subjects.^[I thank Jens Fleischhauer for this observation.]
+Crucially, the verb *steigen* can also be used without a location phrase in the meaning 'to rise' [@next a] with various inanimate subjects.^[I thank Jens Fleischhauer for this observation.]
 In such uses the participle can be used attributively [@next b].

 ::: ex
 - Die Temperatur steigt.